NyagaM/ont-methylDMR-kit/README.md

 Significant DMRs are annotated to provide information on whether DMRs overlap with promoters, exons, and introns.
 A compressed file, annotations.zip (which needs to be unzipped `tar -xvf annotations.zip`), is provided with the pipeline that contains the annotation information, which is based on gencode v44.

 # Visualisation:
 Annotated DMRs are plotted using [modbamtools](https://github.com/rrazaghi/modbamtools).
 It supports haplotype-specific DMR plotting (by providing haplotagged modified bam files using `--phased_modBam` ) or DMRs between two samples (by providing modified bam files using `--input_modBam1` and `--input_modBam2`) but does not support plotting DMRs from group analysis.
-You can provide a gene list with `--gene_list` to only plot DMRs for the provided genes.
+You can provide a gene list with `--gene_list` to only plot significant DMRs for the provided genes (if present).

 # Installation and Usage:
 ```bash